Wayne County Seminary

 By 1849, the co-educational school became the White Water Female College and Academy.
 Over the following decades the school changed administration and names (White Water College, c.
 1850, Centerville Collegiate Institute, 1865) but continued to flourish with over 200 students.
 The institution was converted to a public school c.
 1870 and destroyed by fire, 1891.

 Erected 2018 by Indiana Historical Bureau, H. Clay & J. Rariden, and the Centerville-Center Township Public Library.
 (Marker Number 89.2018.1.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Early Masonic Hall (within shouting distance of this marker); Oliver P. Morton Home (about 600 feet away, measured in a direct line); Honor Roll (about 700 feet away); Historic National Road / Make History, Drive It (approx. 0.2 miles away); Old Salisbury Court House (approx. 0.2 miles away); Mansion House (approx. 0.2 miles away); John Scott, 1793 (?)-1838 (approx. 0.2 miles away); George Washington Julian (approx. 0.3 miles away).
+The Stencil House 1820 (here, next to this marker); Early Masonic Hall (within shouting distance of this marker); Oliver P. Morton Home (about 600 feet away, measured in a direct line); Honor Roll (about 700 feet away); Pike Towns (approx. 0.2 miles away); Old Salisbury Court House (approx. 0.2 miles away); Mansion House (approx. 0.2 miles away); John Scott, 1793 (?)-1838 (approx. 0.2 miles away).
 Touch for a list and map of all markers in Centerville.

 Additional keywords.
 National Road

 Credits.
 This page was last revised on July 20, 2018.
-This page originally submitted on July 17, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 56 times since then and 16 times this year.
+It was originally submitted on July 17, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 152 times since then and 36 times this year.
 Photos: 1, 2, 3, 4. submitted on July 17, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.